fpillet/NSLogger/README.markdown

 # NSLogger #

-*NSLogger* is a high perfomance logging utility which displays traces emitted by client applications.
+*NSLogger* is a high perfomance logging utility which displays traces emitted by client applications running on **Mac OS X** or **iOS (iPhone OS)**.
 It replaces your usual *NSLog()*-based traces and provides powerful additions like display filtering, image and binary logging, traces buffering, timing information, etc.

 You'll find instructions for use in the [NSLogger wiki](http://github.com/fpillet/NSLogger/wiki/).